carpentries/carpentrycon/CarpentryCon_Cheatsheet.md

 ### 4. Pre-conference Accessibility Assessment and Session Registration

-[This form](https://goo.gl/forms/VUBMglv0qyRZp6aA2) has been shared with the conference participants via email, but if you missed to enter your respond, please do so well before arriving at the conference.
+[This form](https://goo.gl/forms/VUBMglv0qyRZp6aA2) has been shared with the conference participants via email, but if you missed to enter your response, please do so well before arriving at the conference.

 ### 5. Program links (collected by day)